boozallen/sdp-libraries/libraries/grype/README.md

 If `grype_config` isn't provided, the default locations for an application are `.grype.yaml`, `.grype/config.yaml`.

-**NOTE:** Learn More About Grype Configuration

 Read [the grype docs](https://github.com/anchore/grype#configuration) to learn more about the Grype configuration file

 ## Dependencies